2015–16 AZ Alkmaar season

-During the 2015–16 season AZ competed in the Eredivisie for the 18th consecutive season the KNVB Beker and the Europa League after qualifying for the 3rd qualification round due to finishing 3rd the previous season.
+During the 2015–16 season AZ competed in the Eredivisie for the 18th consecutive season the KNVB Cup and the Europa League after qualifying for the 3rd qualification round due to finishing 3rd the previous season.

 Background

 European football returned after a one-year hiatus.
 John van den Brom finished third last season with Marco van Basten his assistant.
 Several key players moved elsewhere including captain Nemanja Gudelj and fan favourite Simon Poulsen.

 Several youth players were promoted to the first team the same year the club won the Rinus Michels award for best youth academy and youth development programme in the Netherlands, beating Feyenoord who won this award each of the five preceding years.